 A: Nordic cuisine is about using what you have when it is at it’s best, and preserving the extra to use later on.
 Norse will use many of the traditional techniques for preserving food but in a modern style.
 We are currently using ingredients from across the UK and abroad but as we grow we will focus on using more and more local ingredients.
-The kind of attention to detail in sourcing and creating dishes using hyper-local ingredients is expensive, time consuming and challenging; so first we need to establish ourselves without that pressure.

 A: Norse is a relaxed restaurant.
 There is no particular dress code other than nothing that could offend other diners.

 A: Our front of house team try all the dishes as they come on the menu and have an explanation from the chefs.
 Sometimes we will need help jogging our memory and we will confirm anything with the kitchen.

 A: Yes!
 We are licensed for the sale of alcohol until midnight.
 We have a wide-ranging drinks list that includes aperitifs, craft beers and a selection of wine by the bottle or glass.
 After dinner there are dessert wines and whisky.
 Paul has a particular hankering for gin, so we currently have 10 options for your gin and tonic primarily from small regional UK distilleries.